yp05327/RGBotDataUploader/README.md

 - you can see some logs on your computer like:
 {"errorcode": 0, "detail": "Success.", "data": "xxxxxx"}

+## AutoUpdate
+- open 'settings.py', you can change this variable as you like but don't be too fast(this is a warning) autoUpdateTimer = 3600
+- run this command and will start to update python autoUpdate.py

 ## Bugs
 - no ssl certificate verify now, i don't know the reason